-Since this blog is about the art and science of living simpler, it seems like a lot of the readers (and writers) are fairly goal-oriented.
-‘Simple living’ is more of a journey than a destination, so this pretty much makes sense.
+Since this site is largely about simple living, it seems a lot of the readers and listeners are fairly goal-oriented.
+The idea of ‘simple living’ is more of a journey than a destination, so this pretty much makes sense.

-I like to-do lists, and I make one near daily—I admit, I like checking things off (and come on, you know you’ve added something after you’ve done it just so you can check it off).
-But an issue arises when we focus all our energy, all our efforts towards these “to-do” tasks, because you know as well as I that we very rarely cross off an entire list in one day.
+I like to-do lists, and I like checking things off (and of course I’ve added something after I’ve done it just so I can check it off).
+But the issue arises when we focus all our energy, all our efforts towards these “to-do” tasks, because you know as well as me that we rarely cross off an entire day’s list.

-We’re in this phase right now, so what we’re not currently doing is at the forefront of my mind.
-And I’ve decided that it’s a good idea to do this more often in my regular life—to notice what I’m intentionally not doing just as much as what I’m getting done.
-I’m going to start make a to-don’t list more often.
+I’ve decided that it’s a good idea to do this more often in my life—to notice what I’m intentionally not doing just as much as what I’m getting done.
+I’m going to make a to-don’t list more often.

 Here’s part of my current to-don’t list: